 - Data Management

-The SaaS billing types are quite diverse.
-In most cases, a user purchases a service subscription to gain access to product functionality.
-The types of subscriptions can vary depending on a period of time, the number of users, the feature set, etc. Usually, the most expensive subscription includes almost limitless possibilities, including the development of customised solutions according to client’s wishes and additional integrations with the platforms they use.
+SaaS billing types are quite diverse.
+In most cases, a user purchases a service subscription to gain access to the product's functionality.
+The types of subscriptions can vary depending on the period of time, the number of users, the feature set, etc. Usually, the most expensive subscription includes almost limitless possibilities, including the development of customised solutions according to customer wishes and additional integrations with the platforms they use.

-Convenience, flexibility, and relatively small expenses compared to licensing fees in software instals make SaaS products highly attractive to users worldwide.
-Realising the profitability of this niche, the developers began to massively offer software, apps, databases, CRMs, and other products on a subscription basis.
+Convenience, flexibility, and relatively low expenses compared to licensing fees in software installations make SaaS products highly attractive to users worldwide.
+Recognising the profitability of this type of business, developers began to offer software, apps, databases, CRMs, and other products on a subscription basis on a massive scale.